 About Japanese Curry Roux

-I find Chicken Curry Udon to be a hearty noodles, which is perfect for those who crave the warmth of rich and heavy flavor.
-Fortunately, it is very easy and fast to get those deep flavor by simply using instant curry roux, which is available in block and powder forms.
+I find Chicken Curry Udon to be a hearty noodle, which is perfect for those who crave the warmth of rich and heavy flavor.
+Fortunately, it is very easy and fast to get those deep flavors by simply using instant curry roux, which is available in block and powder forms.
 It is a staple of Japanese households and you can find Japanese curry roux at supermarkets across Japan.

-I must say the prepackage Japanese curry roux is a life safer.
+I must say the prepackage Japanese curry roux is a lifesaver.
 The solid roux is already made with all flavor packed inside which melts easily in hot liquid.
 Hence, you just need to cook vegetables and meat in water, after which the solid chunks of roux are added to the broth.
 You can usually find the prepackage Japanese curry roux in 3 levels of spiciness – mild, medium, and hot.
 I personally prefer the mild one because it has a sweeter flavor.

 Udon is a type of thick wheat flour noodle used frequently in Japanese cuisine.
 The noodle is thicker and chewier than soba noodles, and it can be served both hot and cold.
 Udon is readily available at supermarkets in Japan.
-You should be able to find dry or frozen udon at Asian supermarket.
+You should be able to find dry or frozen udon at the Asian supermarket.
 For the best selection, you should try to find it at a Japanese market in your area.